Siddu0201/acadlix-free/readme.txt

 This plugin integrates with Razorpay to process payments securely.

 When Razorpay is enabled and used, the following data may be transmitted:

-- Payment amount
+* Payment amount
-- Currency
+* Currency
-- Order identifiers
+* Order identifiers
-- Billing and contact details provided by the user
+* Billing and contact details provided by the user

 Razorpay is a third-party service provided by Razorpay Software Private Limited.

-Razorpay Terms of Service:
-[Razorpay Terms of Service](https://razorpay.com/terms/)
+[Razorpay Terms of Service](https://razorpay.com/terms/) [Razorpay Privacy Policy](https://razorpay.com/privacy/)

-Razorpay Privacy Policy:
-[Razorpay Privacy Policy](https://razorpay.com/privacy/)

 = Google reCAPTCHA =